GuanceCloud/guance-docs/docs/en/integrations/huawei_kafka.md

 ### Installation script

-> Tip：Please prepare Huawei AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）
+> Tip：Please prepare HUAWEI CLOUD AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of  Huawei Kafka cloud resources, we install the corresponding collection script：「观测云集成（华为云-Kafka 采集）」(ID：`guance_huaweicloud_kafka`)
+To synchronize the monitoring data of  HUAWEI CLOUD Kafka cloud resources, we install the corresponding collection script：「Guance Integration (HUAWEI CLOUD-Kafka Collection)」(ID：`guance_huaweicloud_kafka`)

-Click 【Install】 and enter the corresponding parameters: Huawei AK, Huawei account name.
+Click 【Install】 and enter the corresponding parameters: HUAWEI CLOUD AK, HUAWEI CLOUD account name.

 tap【Deploy startup Script】，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script.

-After this function is enabled, you can view the automatic triggering configuration in「观测云集成（华为云-Kafka 采集）」，Click【Run】，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs.
+After this function is enabled, you can view the automatic triggering configuration in「Guance Integration (HUAWEI CLOUD-Kafka Collection)」，Click【Run】，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs.

 > If you want to collect logs, you must enable the corresponding log collection script.
 If you want to collect bills, start the cloud bill collection script.